What are the Top Majors in the Medical Field?

 Types of Master's Degrees

-▸ Health Information Management
+Health Information Management

 This program can also prepare you for various leadership and management roles in the HIM industry.

-▸ Healthcare Administration
+Healthcare Administration

 Take note: There is a difference between healthcare administration and management.
 Healthcare administrators are usually more involved with organizational management and have less to do with the business side of operations.

-▸ Master of Public Health (MPH)
+Public Health

-An MPH program can expand your knowledge of the healthcare industry through learning about complex public health issues and how to transform people's lives.
+A Master of Public Health (MPH) program can expand your knowledge of the healthcare industry through learning about complex public health issues and how to transform people's lives.

 When looking at MPH programs, consider one that is accredited by the Council on Education for Public Health (CEPH), such as SNHU's.
-CEPH is an independent agency recognized by the U.S. Department of Education, and their accreditation means that the program has met the standards.
+CEPH is an independent agency recognized by the U.S. Department of Education, and its accreditation means that the program has met the standards.

 One concentration you may have available to you is global health.
 With a focus on global health, you can set your sights beyond helping your local communities and look to make an impact on a worldwide scale.

-Which Medical Fields are Most in Demand?
+Which Medical Fields Are Most in Demand?

 The healthcare field, in general, is on the rise.
-According to BLS, about 1.8 million healthcare job openings are expected annually from 2022 to 2032, which is much higher than the national average for all jobs.*
+According to BLS, about 1.9 million healthcare job openings are expected annually from 2023 to 2033, which is much higher than the national average for all jobs.*

 Here are 10 growing jobs in the healthcare field and a description of each role, according to BLS:

-• 45% growth from 2022 to 2032, BLS reports*
+- 46% growth from 2023 to 2033, BLS reports*

-• Deliver primary and specialty patient care
+- Deliver primary and specialty patient care

-• Typically requires at least a master's degree from an accredited advanced practice nursing program and licensure as a registered nurse
+- Typically requires at least a master's degree from an accredited advanced practice nursing program and licensure as a registered nurse

-• 27% growth from 2022 to 2032, BLS reports*
+- 28% growth from 2023 to 2033, BLS reports*

-• Practice medicine with teams of physicians and surgeons
+- Practice medicine with teams of physicians and surgeons

-• Typically requires a master's degree from an accredited physician assistant education program (SNHU does not currently offer a physician assistant program.)
+- Typically requires a master's degree from an accredited physician assistant education program (SNHU does not currently offer a physician assistant program.)

 3. Physical Therapist Assistants

-• 26% growth from 2022 to 2032, BLS reports*
+- 25% growth from 2023 to 2033, BLS reports*

-• Help patients regain movement and manage pain under the supervision of physical therapists
+- Help patients regain movement and manage pain under the supervision of physical therapists

-• Typically requires an associate degree from an accredited program and licensure or certification (SNHU does not currently offer a physical therapy assistant program.)
+- Typically requires an associate degree from an accredited program and licensure or certification (SNHU does not currently offer a physical therapy assistant program.)

 4. Occupational Therapy Assistants

-• 24% growth from 2022 to 2032, BLS reports*
+- 22% growth from 2023 to 2033, BLS reports*

-• Help patients develop, recover and improve the skills needed for daily living
+- Help patients develop, recover and improve the skills needed for daily living

-• Typically requires an associate degree from an accredited occupational therapy assistant program (SNHU does not currently offer an occupational therapy assistant program.)
+- Typically requires an associate degree from an accredited occupational therapy assistant program (SNHU does not currently offer an occupational therapy assistant program.)

 5. Home Health and Personal Care Aides